 Many places offer opportunities to work as a tour guide – at the university, giving tours to prospective students, in a museum or conducting walking tours of the city.
 You may be able to create your own work schedule, though you could be expected to meet a certain number of hours per week.

 Tour guide positions will be advertised online but it’s worth checking the city centre for any sight-seeing tour meeting points where they might be advertising.
-Most guides tend to earn between £8–10* per hour with the benefit of possible tips.
-Having this job on your CV demonstrates aspects of leadership, such as emotional intelligence and crowd management, and communication skills.
+Most guides tend to earn between £10–15* per hour, with the benefit of possible tips.
+Having this job on your CV demonstrates aspects of leadership (such as emotional intelligence and crowd management) and communication skills.

 2. Brand ambassador

 If you’re looking for a more casual job in which you can socialise during working hours, consider becoming a brand ambassador on campus.
 Businesses such as Tinder, RBS and Innocent Drinks typically look for students to promote their brand or products.
 Your working hours will depend on your employer; you may do a full day of work once a month or ten hours of work spread out over a week.
-Pay tends to range between £8–10* per hour.
+Pay tends to range between £8.50 and £10* per hour, with further bonuses and perks potentially available.

 Your responsibilities could include sharing social media content, distributing merchandise and getting people talking about your employer – all activities you can add to your graduate CV to show off your commercial and people skills.
 This job is sometimes called a ‘promoter’, especially if you’re employed by a club or bar, which might involve working night shifts.
 Many of these positions will be advertised online but keep an eye out for brand ambassadors on campus – they may be able to offer advice on how to join their ranks.